-Review of Literature
+Review of Literature:

 India has a rich history of detailed sponge studies from the Gulf of Mannar, Andaman and Nicobar Islands, and Lakshadweep.
 The first scientific documentation of sponge fauna of Lakshadweep was made by Gardiner during 1903-1906, followed by Thomas (1979-1986), who particularly materialized the special interest of Dr. Jones in documenting the sponge fauna of Lakshadweep, culminating in several publications (Thomas, 1973; 1979; 1989; 1989).
+There has been a complete paucity of comparable data on the Indian Ocean atolls.
+Little knowledge has been added about the Laccadives' atolls since GARDINER (1903-1906) published the definitive work on the Maldive and Laccadive Archipelagoes.

 More than 90 sponges were reported from his exploratory surveys at various locations in Lakshadweep.
 In addition, he reported a total of 41 Demospongiae distributed among 23 families and 32 genera from Minicoy Island, and 18 species of boring sponges from various atolls.
 After a long research gap, Gopi and Ajith Kumar (2012) reported 21 species from Agatti of which 19 were new records.
 Prabhakaran et al. (2013) reported 22 species from Minicoy Island seagrass meadows followed by Das et al. (2019), who reported a new record from Bangaram and Thinnakara island.
 Few reports during the past years included knowledge about the sponge diversity of Lakshadweep (Venkataraman et al., 2004; George et al., 2020).

 More recently, studies on secondary metabolites and bacteria associated with the sponges of Lakshadweep were also carried out.Species checklists of type collections were made in ZSI, Kolkata by Pattanayak during 1999-2009.
 Substantial contributions on the sponge fauna of the west coast were made by Dendy 1916-1922, while Burton (1930; 1937) and Thomas (1979; 1980; 1986; 1989) contributed significantly to the sponges of the east coast.
 Thomas (1986) published a sponge species inventory from the Gulf of Mannar and Palk Bay, wherein brief taxonomic descriptions of 275 sponges were provided.Out of the 555 sponges reported from India, the World Porifera Database could reflect only a total of 138 species as valid taxa (George et al., 2020).
-The present study is intended to provide an outline of the sponge species composition of Lakshadweep islands based on literature review and exploratory survey
+The present study is intended to provide an outline of the sponge species composition of Lakshadweep islands based on literature review and exploratory su